NCTE Promising Researcher Award Competition in Recognition of Bernard O'Donnell

 Manuscripts received on or before March 1, will be transmitted to members of the selection committee for the evaluation.
 Results of the judging will be available after May 15 and entrants will be notified of the results shortly thereafter.
 Manuscripts will not be returned to the authors.

 Summary of Dates and Deadlines

 |December 1, 2011-January 31, 2014 ||Completion dates for research Entered|

 |March 1 ||Deadline for receipt of Manuscripts |

 |May 15 ||Results of final judging will be available|

-Complimentary convention registration, Certificate, award announcement in NCTE's journals, one-year NCTE membership and one-year subscription to Research in the Teaching of English (RTE) journal.
+The award recipient will receive complimentary NCTE Annual Convention registration, a certificate, award announcement in NCTE's journals, one-year NCTE membership, and one-year subscription to Research in the Teaching of English (RTE) journal.